qjk5736/example_codes/README.md

 	This is an implementation of the algorithm in the Feynman Lectures on Physics Vol. I Ch.
 9
 	Newton's Laws of Mechanics, Section 9_6.

+## keras_1d_cnn_time_series

+	A 1 dimensional CNN for processing of time-series data.
+	The fitted model is used to calculate a naive prediction from sample test data.
+This is the core of a more stable and complete construction.
+Uses Keras and Tensorflow.